welcome to the Journal of art in society

 - Why wasn’t photography invented earlier? or is this just a case of hindsight bias?

-- NEW Perception and Blindness in the 16th Century: Bruegel’s The Blind Leading the Blind: our analysis of this painting by Bruegel, a work that has been described as one of the finest pictures ever painted
+- Perception and Blindness in the 16th Century: Bruegel’s The Blind Leading the Blind: our analysis of this painting by Bruegel, a work that has been described as one of the finest pictures ever painted

-- “All life is here”: Bruegel’s Way to Calvary: a detailed exploration of Pieter Bruegel the Elder’s famously complex and intriguing Way to Calvary
+- “All life is here”: Bruegel’s Way to Calvary: a detailed exploration of Pieter Bruegel's famously complex and intriguing Way to Calvary

 - Carpaccio's double enigma: Hunting on the Lagoon and the Two Venetian Ladies; the unlikely story of how two contrasting paintings turned out to be one